Home

 What does one mortal see as the pitcher heaves off that little white pill?

 What does the hitter see, white shoe or white baseball.
-There was just enough distraction to cause a hew and cry to well up from all corners of the game.
+There was just enough distraction which caused a hew and cry to well up from all corners of the game from players and managers..

-Possibly Henry Ford had it right with his basic black, after all is said and done.
+Possibly Henry Ford had it right with his basic black, after all is said and done Black is what the kettle called the skillet.

 Who knows?
 Maybe the Golden Spike Award might be approved for the fleetest of the fleet footed.
 After all we do have the Golden Glove Award.